bill of rights Crossword Puzzles

 Across

-- restricting the power of the government
+- the number of branches in the U.S. government

 Down